cnobile2012/bahai-calendar/docs/source/uhj_letters.rst

 .. important::

-   As such any dates outside of the 50 years set by the House of Justice that are relied on from my code may well be wrong depending of future decisions made by the House of Justice.
+   As such any dates outside of the 50 years set by the House of Justice that are relied on from my code may well be wrong depending on future decisions made by the House of Justice.

 However, I have come to the conclusion that the only thing the House of Justice